thunderrabbit/lilurl/README.txt

       ))

+3. in the includes/ directory: $  cp conf.php-sample conf.php; cp mysql.php-sample mysql.php
-3. Edit the configuration file includes/conf.php to suit your needs.
+   Edit the configuration files mysql.php and conf.php to suit your needs.

 4. Set up mod_rewrite, if necessary